mesolimbo/definition-of-done/README.md

 A guide for developers looking to release and maintain quality software.

+## Usage

+The Markdown documentation in this project is compiled automatically by Github using Jekyll whenever you commit changes to the main branch in the `docs` folder.
+The compiled documentation is then available [here](https://mesolimbo.github.io/definition-of-done/).

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.